 Bird enthusiasts can play an active role in reducing communications tower collisions by urging tower owners and operators to turn off their steady-burning lights.
 This simple improvement will make communication towers more bird-friendly while reducing operating costs.
 It is worth the effort: Every tower made safer now will benefit birds for years to come.
 (Photo: Anne Worner/Flickr)

 Not all communications towers pose equal threats to birds, and basic changes to the most dangerous towers can greatly reduce tower collisions and bird deaths.
 Those most in need of improvements include:

 The FAA has found that flashing lights on communication towers do not pose a safety danger for aviators.
 Accordingly, the agency released an Advisory Circular requiring that new towers greater than 150 feet tall be lit with flashing lights.
 Unfortunately, existing towers are still allowed to use nonflashing lights.

-Everyone has something to gain by replacing steady-burning lights with flashing ones.
+Everyone has something to gain by turning off steady-burning lights.
 And the tower industry has generally been supportive of this option, recognizing that flashing lights reduce operating and maintenance costs.
 The win-win aspect of this opportunity is an important point to emphasize when interacting with the communication tower officials.